carlrys/restaurant-finder/README.md

-# Restaurant Finder Codeing Challenge
+# Restaurant Finder Coding Challenge

 This project is a FastAPI-based service that takes a natural-language restaurant search query, parses it into structured JSON using the Groq API, and prepares it for further search logic